Our Vision For Welsh Harp

 A plan for the future of Brent Reservoir by local campaigners

-Originally built in the 1830s to provide water for London’s canals, Brent Reservoir (Welsh Harp) is 170 hectares of open water, marshes, woodland and grasslands, and a 70 year-old Site of Special Scientific Interest (SSSI) and Local Nature Reserve in North-West London.
+Originally built in the 1830s to provide water for London’s canals, Brent Reservoir (Welsh Harp) is 170 acres (69 hectares) of open water, marshes, woodland and grasslands, and a 70 year-old Site of Special Scientific Interest (SSSI) and Local Nature Reserve in North-West London.
 Part bird sanctuary, part recreational space, the reservoir and shoreline is now owned by Canal and River Trust, the open areas by Barnet Council and Brent Council.
 The two inflowing rivers are managed by the Environment Agency, which also oversees the reservoir’s flood control function.
 Natural England advises on the reservoir’s environmental issues and adjudicates on the SSSI status.

 Who are we?